AWS CloudFormation StackSets and AWS Organizations

 Only an administrator in the Organizations management account has permissions to enable trusted access with another AWS service.
 You can enable trusted access using either the AWS CloudFormation console or the Organizations console.

-You can enable trusted access using only AWS CloudFormation StackSets.
+You can only enable trusted access using AWS CloudFormation StackSets.

 To enable trusted access using the AWS CloudFormation Stacksets console, see Enable Trusted Access with AWS Organizations in the AWS CloudFormation User Guide.